jeromeetienne/AR.js/three.js/contribs/npm/README.md

-experimentation to export ar.js in npm
+# experimentation to export ar.js in npm

-uncomplete. i dunno enougth about the npm ecosystem to do it
+very incomplete and obsolete. i dunno enougth about the npm ecosystem to do it